MEd in Instructional Leadership

 Admission Requirements

 Applicants are considered on an individual basis.
 The following requirements for admissions represent recommended minimum levels of performance.
 Decisions are made on the strength of the overall evidence of academic and professional capacities and on available enrollment space.
-Applicants to the Secondary Education concentration must submit transcripts from all undergraduate work; applicants to the other concentrations must submit transcripts from the last 60 hours of undergraduate work.
 Applicants to all concentrations must also submit transcripts from all postbaccalaureate work.
 In addition to the Graduate College minimum requirements, applicants must meet the following program requirements:

 • Baccalaureate Field No restrictions.